nabeelvalley/docs/content/docs/rust/intro.md

 ### Consuming Adaptors

-Methods that call the `next` method are called _comsuming adaptors_ because calling them uses up the iterator
+Methods that call the `next` method are called _consuming adaptors_ because calling them uses up the iterator

 These methods take ownership of the iterator which means that after they are called we can't use the iterator

 Examples of this are the `sum` or `collect` methods